 Ezekiel is called to be the “watchman on the wall” (3.17).
-There is a lesson in there for us that it is our responsibility to present God’s word to others, regardless of whether or not it is listened to or obeyed.
+There is a lesson in there for us that it is our responsibility to present God’s word to others, regardless of whether or not our warnings are listened to or obeyed.

 The first of his many hardships is outlined and foretold to him in 3.25.